Biden, Harris welcome home Americans released in Russia prisoner swap

 As part of the deal, Russia released 16 prisoners while the Western countries released eight Russians.
 The prisoners were traded on a tarmac in Ankara, Turkey, earlier Thursday.

+A plane took the three freed Americans, some of their family members and State Department personnel from Joint Base Andrews to Joint Base San Antonio early Friday.
+A U.S. government official said the three would head to Brooke Army Medical Center for evaluations and any care they need.

+At the base in San Antonio, Whelan said his being free didn't seem real "until we were flying over England."
+He showed reporters a lapel pin he said President Biden took off and gave him at Joint Base Andrews.

-The first to emerge from the plane was Whelan, followed by Gershkovich and then Kurmasheva.
+Whelan was the first to emerge from the plane at Joint Base Andrews, followed by Gershkovich and then Kurmasheva.
 All three appeared to exchange warm greetings with the president and vice president on the tarmac before being welcomed by their families and friends with hugs and applause.

 Along with family members of the detained Americans, about a dozen Wall Street Journal employees gathered on the tarmac to welcome home their colleague.